 COMPLIANCE WITH LAWS.

-Borrower shall comply with all applicable: laws; ordinances; regulations; requirements of any Governmental Authority; lawful covenants and agreements (including the Borrower’s Security Instrument) recorded against the Mortgaged Property; and Program Obligations; including but not limited to those of the foregoing pertaining to: health and safety; construction of improvements on the Mortgaged Property; fair housing; civil rights; zoning and land use; Leases; lead-based paint maintenance requirements of 24 C.F.R.
+Borrower shall comply with all applicable: laws; ordinances; regulations; requirements of any Governmental Authority; lawful covenants and agreements (including the Borrower’s Security Instrument) recorded against the Mortgaged Property; and Program Obligations.
+The foregoing includes, but is not limited to: health and safety; construction of improvements on the Mortgaged Property; fair housing and civil rights (see 24 C.F.R.
+5.105(a)); zoning and land use; Leases; lead-based paint maintenance requirements of 24 C.F.R.
 Part 35; and, with respect to all of the foregoing, all subsequent amendments, revisions, promulgations or enactments.
 Borrower shall at all times maintain records sufficient to demonstrate compliance with the provisions of this Section.
 Borrower shall take appropriate measures to prevent, and shall not engage in or knowingly permit, any illegal activities at the Mortgaged Property including those that could endanger patients or visitors, result in damage to the Mortgaged Property, result in forfeiture of the Mortgaged Property, or otherwise impair the lien created by the Borrower’s Security Instrument or Lender’s interest in the Mortgaged Property.
 To the best of Borrower’s knowledge, Borrower represents and warrants to HUD that no portion of the Mortgaged Property has been or shall be purchased with the proceeds of any illegal activity.

 HUD and Lender shall be entitled to invoke any remedies available by law or equity to redress any breach or to compel compliance by Borrower with these requirements, including any remedies available hereunder.